S3 method for class 'data.frame'

 along with x, or a character vector of column names to be written.

-See the section on 'CSV files' write.table
+See the section on 'CSV files' write.table for the meaning of col.names = NA.

 the string to use for missing values in the data.

 logical, will preserve strings from being converted to numerics when imported in MS-Excel.
 See details.
-Default is FALSE
+Default is FALSE.

 the field separator string used for export of the object.
 Values within each row of x are separated by this string.

-, denominating the left upper cell, where the data.frame will be placed in the MS-Excel sheet.
+can be a range adress as character (e.g. "A1"), a vector of 2 integers (e.g c(1,1)) or a cell object as it is returned by xl$Cells(1,1), denominating the left upper cell, where the data.frame will be placed in the MS-Excel sheet.

 logical, defines if the vector should be inserted by row or by column (default).

-, returning the appropriate handle.
-A handle to an already running instance is returned by GetCurrXL()
+the pointer to a MS-Excel instance.
+An new instance can be created with GetNewXL(), returning the appropriate handle.
+A handle to an already running instance is returned by GetCurrXL().

-Default is the last created pointer stored in DescToolsOptions("lastXL")
+Default is the last created pointer stored in DescToolsOptions("lastXL").

 further arguments are not used.